NikosiaPhD/minecraft-drop-randomizer/README.md

 - Enable or disable random drops from breaking blocks with `/randomizeBlockDrops true|false`

 - Enable or disable random drops from dying mobs with `/randomizeMobDrops true|false`

+## Setting Up The Mod
+You just need to download the `.jar` file and put it into the `plugins` folder of your **spigot** server.

+You don't need to download any of the other files.
+They are just there to help anyone interested to understand how the plugin works.

 ## Contact & Usage

-Feel free to use this plugin on your server and contact me for any issues, suggestions, or feature requests.
+Feel free to use this plugin on your server and contact me for any issues, suggestions, or feature requests (e.g., I am planning to add an option to randomize chest loot).

 Please do not redistribute the code or .jar file ("redistribution").
 Instead, share this GitHub page with others.